raka747/CS7641notes/Supervised Learning 3 - Neural Networks.md

 \end{align}
 ```

 The sigmoid function has the properties as a -> -inf, sigma(a) -> 0 and as a -> inf, sigma(a) = inf, and sigma(0) = 1/2 (S like function).
-The derivative is easy to work with alathough there can be manay other functions that work well with activation functions.
+The derivative is easy to work with although there can be many other functions that work well with activation functions.

 ## Neural "Networks"

+Network that is separated into several layers.
+Input layers for x_1, ... x_n.
+Output layer of y.
+In between there can be several hidden layers that are are neurons.
+If all of the hidden layer neurons are sigmoid units then the whole thing is differentiable which allows you to determine how a small change in any weight in any sigmoid in the network can impact the mapping from inputs to outputs even with the many non linearities created by the network.

+Furthermore, there is propagation which is a *conceptually beneficial organization of chain rule* that allows error information to be backpropagated to adjust the network to make it more resemble what we desire.

+Note that sigmoid isn't exactly a perceptron.
+It's not really a hard threshold, it doesn't guarantee convergence.
+There are many local optima

 ## Optimizing weights